-Summary of our audit approach Key audit matters The key audit matter that we identified in the current year was the valuation and existence of financial investments and derivative financial instruments.
-Materiality The materiality that we used in the current year was $\mathfrak{L}115$ million which was determined on the basis of 2% of net assets.
+Summary of our audit approach Key audit matters The key audit matter that we identified in the current year was the valuation and existence of financial investments and derivatives.
+Materiality The materiality that we used in the current year was £116 million which represents approximately 2% of net assets.
 Scoping Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.
+Significant changes in our approach There has been no significant changes in our audit approach.